melissawm/sphinx-tags/README.md

 A tiny Sphinx extension that implements blog-style tags for documentation.

+**🗣 If you use this extension in your project, please drop us a note [in this discussion post](https://github.com/melissawm/sphinx-tags/discussions/32)**

 ## Installation

 After activating a virtual environment manager such as `venv` or `conda`, use